stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 Scene details can be scraped using URL as above, or via the `Scrape With...` button, which scrapes using the current scene metadata.

+Movie details can currently only be scraped using URL as above.

 # Community Scrapers
 The stash community maintains a number of custom scraper configuration files that can be found [here](https://github.com/stashapp/CommunityScrapers).